lucee/extension-hibernate/Development.md

 4. publish the extension to Forgebox
 5. create a git tag
 6. create a GitHub release with changelog release notes

+If you push to `development`, steps 5 and 6 will be ignored and the release pushed to ForgeBox will be a `-SNAPSHOT` release version.

 ## Java IDE